thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Relations query

-This alias allows choosing entities which are related to specified originator up to specified level and in specified direction.
+This alias allows displaying entities that are related to a specified originator up to a specified level and in a specified direction.

-Adding an alias: in the “Add alias” dialog, enter the alias name, select the “Relations query” filter type, and select the entity type and an entity.
+Adding an alias: in the "Add alias" dialog, enter the alias name, specify the "Relations query" filter type.
+Then, select the type of entity and the entity itself, the relationship with which you want to display.
 Set direction to "From" or "To" and max relation level.

 {% include images-gallery.html imageCollection="relations-query-1" %}

-In the example alias filters entities that have any relation to Asset ‘District A’ up to relation level 3.
+In the example alias displays entities that have any relation to asset ‘District A’ up to relation level 3.

 Let's learn how to use the "Relations query" alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
-Specify the "Api Usage State" alias in the "Entity alias" field and add data key(s) in the "Columns" section that fetches statistics from an API usage.
+Specify the "Relations query" alias in the "Entity alias" field and add the "entityType" data key in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget that displays API usage statistics has been added.
+The Entities table widget displays entities and their type that have any relation to the asset "District A" up to relation level 3.

 {% include images-gallery.html imageCollection="relations-query-2" %}

 ### Asset search query

-This alias allows choosing assets of specified type which are related to specified entity up to specified level and in specified direction.
+This alias allows displaying assets of the specified asset profile(s) that are related to a specified entity up to a specified level and in a specified direction.

-Adding an alias: in the “Add alias” dialog, enter the alias name, select the "Asset search query" filter type, and select the entity type and an entity.
-Set direction to "From" or "To" and max relation level and specify the asset type(s) by which the assets will be filtered.
+Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Asset search query" filter type, and select the entity type and an entity itself, the relationship with which you want to display.
+Set direction to "From" or "To" and max relation level and specify the asset profile(s) by which the assets will be filtered.

 {% include images-gallery.html imageCollection="asset-search-query-1" %}

-This alias filters assets with asset profiles "buildings" and "district" that have any relation to device "Compressor QA-32" with relation level 2.
+This alias displays assets with "buildings" and "district" asset profiles that has any relation to the device "Compressor QA-32" with direction "From" and relation level 2.

 Let's learn how to use the "Asset search query" alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
-Specify the "Asset search query" alias in the "Entity alias" field and add "name" and "type" data keys in the "Columns" section.
+Specify the "Asset search query" alias in the "Entity alias" field, and add "name" and "type" data keys in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget that displays assets that have any relation to device “Compressor QA-32” with relation level 2 has been added.
+The Entities table widget that displays assets that have any relation to the device "Compressor QA-32" with relation level 2 has been added.

 {% include images-gallery.html imageCollection="asset-search-query-2" %}

 ### Device search query

-This alias allows choosing devices of specified type which are related to specified originator up to specified level and in specified direction.
+This alias allows displaying devices of specified device profile(s) that are related to a specified originator up to a specified level and in a specified direction.

-Adding an alias: in the “Add alias” dialog, enter the alias name, select the "Device search query" filter type, and select the entity type and an entity.
-Set direction to "From" or "To" and max relation level and specify the device profile(s) by which devices will be filtered.
+Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Device search query" filter type, and select the entity type and an entity itself, the relationship with which you want to display.
+Set direction to "From" or "To" and max relation level and specify the device profile(s) by which the devices will be filtered.

 {% include images-gallery.html imageCollection="device-search-query-1" %}

-This alias filters devices with device profiles "compressors" that have any relation from asset "Building A" up to relation level 1.
+This alias displays devices with the "compressors" device profile that have any relation to the asset "Building A" with direction "From" and relation level 1.

 Let's learn how to use the "Device search query alias" in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
-Specify the "Device search query" alias in the "Entity alias" field and add "name" and "type" data keys in the "Columns" section.
+Specify the "Device search query" alias in the "Entity alias" field and add "name", "type" and "temperature" data keys in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget that displays devices that have any relation to asset “Building A” up to relation level 1 has been added.
+The Entities table widget that displays devices that have any relation to the asset "Building A" up to relation level 1 has been added.

 {% include images-gallery.html imageCollection="device-search-query-2" %}

 ### Entity view search query

-This alias allows choosing entity views of specified type which are related to specified originator up to specified level and in specified direction.
+This alias allows displaying entity views of the specified type that are related to a specified originator up to a specified level and in a specified direction.

-An entity view called 'Compressor BC-10 Entity View' which has 'contains' relation to it from Compressor BC-10 was created with a type 'Compressors Entity View Type' which provides access to 'Power' timeseries from Compressor BC-10.
+A "Compressor BC-10 Entity View" entity view which has a relation to the "Compressor BC-10" device was created with a type "compressors entity view type" which provides access to “temperature” timeseries from Compressor BC-10.

-Adding an alias: in the “Add alias” dialog, enter the alias name, select the "Entity view search query" filter type, and select the entity type and an entity.
+Adding an alias: in the “Add alias” dialog, enter the alias name, select the "Entity view search query" filter type, and select the entity type and an entity itself, the relationship with which you want to display.
 Set direction to "From" or "To" and max relation level and specify the entity view type(s) by which entity views will be filtered.

 {% include images-gallery.html imageCollection="entity-view-search-query-1" %}

-This alias filters entity views with types "Compressors Entity View Type" that have any relation from asset "Building A" up to relation level 1.
+This alias filters entity views with the "compressors entity view type" type that have any relation to the asset "Building A" with direction "From" and relation level 1.

 Let's learn how to use the "Entity view search query" alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
-Specify the "Entity view search query" alias in the "Entity alias" field and add "name" and "type" data keys in the "Columns" section.
+Specify the "Entity view search query" alias in the "Entity alias" field and add "name", "type" and "temperature" data keys in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget that displays devices that have any relation to asset “Building A” up to relation level 1 has been added.
+The Entities table widget that displays entity views that have any relation to the asset "Building A" up to relation level 1 has been added.

 {% include images-gallery.html imageCollection="entity-view-search-query-2" %}

 ### Edge search query

-This alias allows choosing entity views of specified type which are related to specified originator up to specified level and in specified direction.
+This alias allows displaying edges of the specified type that are related to a specified originator up to a specified level and in a specified direction.
-An entity view called 'Compressor BC-10 Entity View' which has 'contains' relation to it from Compressor BC-10 was created with a type 'Compressors Entity View Type' which provides access to 'Power' timeseries from Compressor BC-10.

-Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Entity view search query" filter type, and select the entity type and an entity.
-Set direction to "From" or "To" and max relation level and specify the entity view type(s) by which entity views will be filtered.
+Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Edge search query" filter type, and select the entity type and an entity itself, the relationship with which you want to display.
+Set direction to "From" or "To" and max relation level and specify the edge type(s) by which the edges will be filtered.

 {% include images-gallery.html imageCollection="edge-search-query-1" %}

-This alias filters devices with entity view types "Compressors Entity View Type" that have any relation from asset "Building A" up to relation level 1.
+This alias filters edges with the "edge instance" type that have any relation to the asset "Building A" with direction "From" and relation level 1.

 Let's learn how to use the "Entity view search query" alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Edge search query" alias in the "Entity alias" field and add "name" and "type" data keys in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget that displays devices that have any relation to asset “Building A” up to relation level 1 has been added.
+The Entities table widget that displays edges that have any relation to the asset "Building A" up to relation level 1 has been added.

 {% include images-gallery.html imageCollection="edge-search-query-2" %}

 {% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
 ### Scheduler events

 This alias allows displaying scheduler events of specified an entity.

-Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Scheduler events" filter type, and select the entity.
+Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Scheduler events" filter type, and select the entity for which scheduler events will be displayed.

 {% include images-gallery.html imageCollection="scheduler-events-1" %}

-This alias filters scheduler events for the selected entity - Compressor BC-10.
+This alias displays scheduler events for the "Compressor BC-10" device.

 Let's learn how to use the "Scheduler events" alias in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
-Specify the "Scheduler events" alias in the "Entity alias" field and add "name" and "type" data keys in the "Columns" section.
+Specify the "Scheduler events" alias in the "Entity alias" field and add "name", "type" and "schedule" data keys in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget that displays scheduler events for the Compressor BC-10 device has been added.
+The Entities table widget that displays scheduler events for the "Compressor BC-10" device has been added.

 {% include images-gallery.html imageCollection="scheduler-events-2" %}